vasilakisfil/Introspected-REST/README.md

-# Introspected APIs
+# Introspected REST
-(Sliding away from Roy Fielding's REST model)
+(Sliding away from Roy Fielding's `REST` model)

-There has been a great confusion of what a REST API is.
+There has been a great confusion of what a `REST` API is.
 Most people think that REST API is just a CRUD over HTTP.
 Or a CRUD with some links.
 Or a nicely formatted, a sophisticated CRUD.

-In this manifesto, we will give a specific definition of what REST is, according to Roy, and see that most current APIs and API specs (JSONAPI, HAL etc) fail to follow this model.
+In this _manifesto_, we will give a specific definition of what `REST` is, according to Roy, and see that most current APIs and API specs (JSONAPI, HAL etc) fail to follow this model.
 Then, we will propose a new model that brings into the table the same things, yet it's much simpler to implement while at the same time being backwards compatible with any current (sane) API.